 For those who do choose to move back in to campus, here are the CDC’s recommendations for people living in close quarters, like college dorms:

 - Limit errands to those that are absolutely necessary

 - Avoid using public transportation as much as possible

 - Avoid social gatherings that are not socially-distanced

 It seems like many DC schools will be setting strict rules about whether vaccines are required or not in the fall.
 And for those schools that don’t require the vaccine, students should continue to follow CDC guidelines until they are able to get the vaccine, or until enough people are vaccinated that the CDC issues new guidelines.

 That being said, many universities have COVID -19 policies and guidelines that can be confusing or hard to follow.
 If you are accused of violating your school’s COVID -19 policies, DC Student Defense can help.
-Contact us to schedule a free consultation.
+Contact us to schedule a consultation.

 These materials have been prepared by Cohen Seglias for informational purposes only and are not intended and should not be construed as legal advice.